awslabs/fortuna/README.rst

 The language is designed to be intuitive for practitioners unfamiliar with uncertainty quantification, and is highly configurable.

+Check the `documentation <https://aws-fortuna.readthedocs.io/en/latest/>`_ for a quickstart, examples and references.

 Usage modes
 ===========
 Fortuna offers three different usage modes: